Joe-Xuu/joe-xuu.github.io/_pages/about.md

 Take a look of my [CV](/cv/) for more detailed information.

-Currently I'm attending the internship at a German software company called [SAP](https://www.sap.com).
+Currently I'm attending the internship at a German software company called [SAP](https://www.sap.com), they make great ERP software!

 There are also some useful web tools and mini-games on this site, for example: [簿記3級 模擬試験](/boki/).
 Feel free to explore them in /portfolios!